 Manufacturers often call CEC by different names, including Anynet+ (Samsung), Aquos Link (Sharp), BRAVIA Link and BRAVIA Sync (Sony), HDMI-CEC (Hitachi), CE-Link and Regza Link (Toshiba), SimpLink (LG), HDAVI Control, EZ-Sync, VIERA Link (Panasonic), EasyLink (Philips), and NetCommand for HDMI (Mitsubishi).

-If you purchased your Chromecast from Google Play or an authorized Chromecast retailer and are in need of a replacement, please contact us
+If you purchased your Chromecast from Google Store or an authorized Chromecast retailer and are in need of a replacement, contact us for assistance.

 If you purchased your Chromecast from someone other than a Google-authorized retailer, your purchase is not covered by our warranty.
-Please review our Warranty policy here.
+Review our Warranty policy here.